hyperledger/fabric/docs/source/deploy_chaincode.md

 ## Next steps

 After you write your smart contract and deploy it to a channel, you can use the APIs provided by the Fabric SDKs to invoke the smart contracts from a client application.
 This allows end users to interact with the assets on the blockchain ledger.
-To get started with the Fabric SDKs, see the [Writing Your first application tutorial](write_first_app.html).
+To get started with the Fabric SDKs, see the [Running a Fabric Application tutorial](write_first_app.html).

 ## troubleshooting